Idris became one of the largest soft drinks manufacturers in Britain. Idris “Fiery” ginger beer continued to be sold

 Thomas Howell Williams (1842 – 1925) was born at Vallen, Pembrokeshire, the son of a Baptist farmer.
 His first language was Welsh, and he did not learn to speak English until he was eight years old.

 Williams entered into business for himself with a chemist shop on Seven Sisters Road from 1870.
 It was there that he first introduced soft drinks under the Idris brand, named after a Welsh mountain.

 Manufacturing chemists of the era often produced soft drinks, which were purported to have medical benefits.
 Ginger ale, Coca-Cola and Dr Pepper were all created by chemists.

-The soft drinks arm was successful, and Williams divested his chemists business and established Idris & Co, soft drink manufacturers, on Pratt Street, Camden Town from 1875.
+The soft drinks arm was successful, and Williams divested his chemists business and established Idris & Co, soft drink manufacturers, on Pratt Street, Camden Town, from 1875.
+Lemonade, ginger ale and soda water were the principal products.

 Idris & Co was incorporated with a nominal capital of £100,000 in 1892.
 The company was one of the largest soft drinks manufacturers in the world, and operated the largest soft drinks factory in England.

 Williams added Idris to his surname by deed poll in 1893.

 Idris & Co employed two automated carbonated soft drink filling machines, which were designed by Thomas Idris himself.

 The business nearly doubled in size between 1895 and 1897.
 Additional factories had been established at Southampton by 1896 and at Liverpool by 1898.

 Idris & Co had a share capital of £216,000 by 1900.
 The company employed almost 1,000 people, including nearly 200 at the Camden Town factory.
-That year, five million bottles of carbonated soft drinks were sold, as well as millions of non-carbonated drinks.
+Five million bottles of carbonated soft drinks were sold, as well as millions of non-carbonated drinks.
 There were depots at Teddington, Watford, Reigate, Folkestone, Portsmouth and Bournemouth.
 That year, an additional factory was opened at Canterbury.

-Horse-driven carts had previously limited road distribution to within a 17 mile radius.
+Horse-driven carts limited distribution to within a 17 mile radius.
+Motorised transportation was introduced from 1901.